faithadewuyi/100-html-css-and-js-projects-for-beginners/README.md

 28. EcoEducate - An educational website focused on environmental issues and sustainability.
 29. CodeCoach - An online platform connecting novice coders with experienced mentors.
 30. GreenThumb - A web app for gardening enthusiasts with tips, plant identification, and community features.
+31. StyleSwap - A clothing exchange platform for fashion enthusiasts to swap items.
+32. FlixFlow - A movie and TV show streaming web app
+33. CookieClickerPro - A cookie clicker game with various upgrades and achievements.
+34. DiscoverLocal - A platform for discovering hidden gems and local attractions in different cities.
+35. HomeHubHero - A real estate platform that empowers users with tools for DIY home improvement projects.

 ## Contributing